stelar-labs/fides-rs/README.md

 # Fides

-Fides is a library for hashing with blake3, asymmetric cryptography on curve 25519, symmetric cryptography with chacha20poly1305 and merkle tree functions written in Rust.
+Fides is a library for hashing with blake3, asymmetric cryptography on curve 25519, symmetric cryptography with chacha20poly1305 and merkle tree functions.

 ## Usage